StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Overview

 For debugging purposes, it may be helpful to enable logging for a StackState check, event handler or function.
 You can use the StackState CLI to set a logging level and then track messages in the file `stackstate.log`.
-Logging can be enabled for checks, event handlers, component actions, propagation functions and view state configuration functions.
+Logging can be enabled for checks, event handlers, propagation functions and view state configuration functions.
 Note that it is not currently possible to enable logging for other function types.

-## Enable logging for a check, event handler or function
+## Enable logging for a check, event handler or function instance

 The logging level can be set in the StackState CLI using the ID of the check, event handler or function.